diogogpinto/filament-themes-full-guide/README.md

 @config 'tailwind.config.js';
 ```

-This last step imports all custom classes needed by the plugin to render correctly to our panel's unique CSS file.
+This last step imports all custom classes needed by the plugin to render correctly.
+It imports the class, put it to our panel's unique CSS file and minimizes it all for greater performance.

-What we're doing here is importing all the vendor CSS files so when we run the build process they will be compiled and minimized into the same CSS file.

 #### Running the build process